tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ```

-## Subsetting data
+### Subsetting data

+Subsetting data involves selecting specific columns or rows from a DataFrame.

+#### Selecting specific columns

-To look at just one column, specify the column name within square brackets.
+To look at just one column, you can use square brackets `[]` and specify the column name.
+For example, let's say we want to look at the "Final Grade" column:
-### short introduction missing!!

 {{% codeblock %}}
 ```python